-- experience abdominal trauma or other damage to your midsection
+- have had trauma to your abdomen or other damage to your midsection

 - smoke tobacco products

-Most aneurysms have no symptoms, unless they rupture.
-However, if an AAA does rupture, you may experience one or more of the following symptoms:
+Most aneurysms have no symptoms unless they rupture.
+If an AAA does rupture, you may experience one or more of the following symptoms:

-- Sudden pain in your abdomen or back.
-The pain may spread to your pelvis, legs, or buttocks.
+- pain spreading from your abdomen or back to your pelvis, legs, or buttocks

-If you experience any of these symptoms, it is important to talk to a doctor immediately.
-A ruptured aneurysm can be life threatening.
+Call your doctor immediately if you experience any of these symptoms.
+A ruptured aneurysm can be life-threatening.

-If your doctor suspects that you may have an AAA, he will feel your stomach to see if it is rigid or contains a pulsing mass.
-He may also check the blood flow in your legs.
-Doctors can also scan your abdomen for an AAA using one of the following tests:
+If your doctor suspects that you may have one, they will feel your stomach to see if it’s rigid or contains a pulsing mass.
+Your doctor may also check the blood flow in your legs.
+They might even use one of the following tests to scan your abdomen and look for one:

 Depending on the size and exact location of the aneurysm, your doctor may perform surgery to repair or remove the damaged tissue.
 This may be done either with open abdominal surgery or endovascular surgery.
 The surgery performed will depend on your overall health and the type of aneurysm.

-Open-Abdominal Surgery is used to remove damaged areas of the aorta.
-It is an invasive form of surgery and has a longer recovery time.
-Open-abdominal surgery may be necessary if your aneurysm is very large or has already ruptured.
+Open abdominal surgery is used to remove damaged areas of your aorta.
+It’s the more invasive form of surgery and has a longer recovery time.
+Open abdominal surgery may be necessary if your aneurysm is very large or has already ruptured.

-Endovascular Surgery is a less invasive form of surgery.
-It uses a graft to repair the weakened walls of the aorta.
+Endovascular surgery is a less invasive form of surgery than open abdominal surgery.
+It involves using a graft to repair the weakened walls of your aorta.

-For a small abdominal aortic aneurysm (less than 1.6 inches in size), your doctor may decide to monitor the aneurysm regularly instead of performing surgery.
-Surgery has risks, and small aneurysms generally do not rupture.
+For a small AAA that’s less than 4 centimeters wide, your doctor may decide to monitor it regularly instead of performing surgery.
+Surgery has risks, and small aneurysms generally don’t rupture.

-If your doctor recommends open-abdominal surgery, it may take up to six weeks to recover.
-Endovascular surgery has a shorter recovery time – up to two weeks.
+If your doctor recommends open abdominal surgery, it may take up to six weeks to recover.
+Recovery from endovascular surgery, however, only takes two weeks.

-The success of surgery and recovery greatly depends on whether or not an AAA is found before it ruptures.
+The success of surgery and recovery greatly depends on whether or not the AAA is found before it ruptures.
 Prognosis is usually good if the AAA is found before it ruptures.

-Focusing on heart health can also help you prevent AAA.
-That means watching your diet, exercising, and avoiding other cardiovascular risk factors such as smoking.
+Focusing on heart health can help prevent an AAA.
+This means watching what you eat, exercising, and avoiding other cardiovascular risk factors such as smoking.
 Your doctor might also prescribe medicines to treat high blood pressure or cholesterol or to help you control your diabetes.

-If you have ever smoked, or have other risk factors, your doctor may want to screen you for AAA when you turn 65.
-If so, don’t worry.
+Your doctor may want to screen you for an AAA when you turn 65 if you’re at a higher risk due to smoking and other factors.
 The screening test uses an abdominal ultrasound to scan your aorta for bulges.
-It is painless, and it only needs to be performed once.
+It’s painless and only needs to be performed once.